Collaborative Chinese Text Recognition with Personalized Federated Learning: Introduction

-In this paper, we aim to explore collaborative Chinese text recognition under the protection of privacy.
+In this paper, we aim to explore collaborative Chinese text recognition.
 We have two main goals: 1) to enable multiple clients, such as companies with invoice recognition needs, to collaborate on model training without sharing sensitive text fragments on the client.
-2) to enhance the performance on few-shot characters through collaborative training, compensating for the inadequacy of traditional single-party training in handling low-frequency characters.
+2) to enhance the performance on few-shot characters, compensating for the inadequacy of traditional single-party training.